adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #26 Moving right along in the Second-Class on the 1st-week.

 #27 Finished the 1st-week of the Second-Class.
 Now on the 2nd-week.

+#28 Have to do some sort of assignment that will be peer-reviewed.